-As such, we suspect the US EQUITIES could be in for continued wide swinging volatility, with a continued downside bias in the near term unless there is a real surprise.
+And much as in our earlier assessments, we suspect the US EQUITIES could be in for continued wide swinging volatility, with a continued downside bias in the near term unless there is a real surprise.
 The same is true for further strength in the GOVVIES and the weakness of select other CURRENCIES against the US DOLLAR.
-Those are the China influenced AUSTRALIAN DOLLAR finally showing weakness below key support (more below), and especially weak sister TURKISH LIRA which has its own domestic reasons for secular weakness even compared to other EMERGING CURRENCIES.
+Those are the China influenced AUSTRALIAN DOLLAR finally showing weakness below key support (more below) prior to rebounding into that area today.
+There is also the still weak sister TURKISH LIRA which has its own domestic reasons for weakness even compared to other EMERGING CURRENCIES.